warriorhub/warriorhub.github.io/index.md

 ### Vercel

-To make Campus Resource Scheduler easily accessible to the UH Mānoa community, we’ve deployed our application using Vercel, a powerful platform for frontend frameworks and static sites.
+To make WarriorHub easily accessible to the UH Mānoa community, we’ve deployed our application using Vercel, a powerful platform for frontend frameworks and static sites.
 Vercel streamlines the deployment process, offering continuous integration with GitHub and automatic updates every time changes are pushed to the main branch.

 You can access the deployed WarriorHub here: [https://warriorhub-gamma.vercel.app/](https://warriorhub-gamma.vercel.app/)